 Common mistakes in Austrian CSRD engagements

-• The FY 2024/2025 grey zone: The grey zone caught both entities and auditors unprepared.
+- The FY 2024 and FY 2025 grey zone caught both entities and auditors unprepared.
 Some Wave 1 companies prepared NaDiVeG reports without ESRS alignment, only to discover that investors and analysts expected CSRD-quality disclosures.
 Auditors should proactively clarify with clients which framework applies to each financial year, particularly for non-calendar-year entities where the NaBeG effective date creates a mid-year transition.

-• Planning risk from pending Wave 2 legislation: Auditors advising clients to begin their DMA and data readiness work now are making the right call, but the absence of a domestic legal basis means the specific Austrian requirements (including any member state options Austria exercises) won’t be known until the legislation passes.
+- The pending Wave 2 legislation creates planning risk.
+Auditors advising clients to begin their DMA and data readiness work now are making the right call, but the absence of a domestic legal basis means the specific Austrian requirements (including any member state options Austria exercises) won’t be known until the legislation passes.
 Build the engagement approach on the directive and Omnibus I, and plan to adjust once the domestic law is enacted.

 Related guides: